Skip to main content

 Year 1

-Unit 1: Global and collaborative (led by UAL)
+Unit 1: Global and collaborative practices (led by UAL)

-This unit introduces key themes in cross-cultural and collaborative practice.
-It provides a foundation of research, fieldwork, critical thinking, problem articulation and prototyping that underpins practical work that is undertaken in future units.
-Throughout this unit you’ll explore intersections in the United Nations Sustainable Development Goals and practice responding to complex problems through a speculative design project.
+This unit introduces key tools and design frameworks while building community within the cohort.
+It provides a foundation of research, fieldwork, critical thinking, problem articulation, and prototyping that underpins future units.
+Throughout this unit, you will engage with intercultural and collaborative practices and explore intersections in complex challenges, responding to these through a speculative design project.

-Unit 2: Making and design (led by KIT)
+Unit 2: Designing for transitions (led by UAL)

-Unit 3: Design and practice (led by UAL)
+Unit 3: Temporality, science, technology and design (led by KIT)

-Unit 4: Society and design (led by KIT)
+Unit 4: People, materials, tools and making (led by KIT)

-Unit 5: Collaboration and design (led by KIT)
+Unit 5: Society, economy and culture in collaborative design (led by KIT)

 Year 2